Updated as of June 2018.

 How many times a month do you find yourself daydreaming about wandering into the land of self-employment?

 While self-employment can provide the freedom and flexibility you yearn for, it also adds some tax complexity.
 A classic example?
 Something called the self-employment tax.
+The self-employment tax rate is around 15.3 percent in 2018.

 In this article we’ll share the basics about the self-employment tax: How it works, how to calculate your own, and, (spoiler alert!) how to deduct part of it.
 Now you should always consult your tax professional for your tax matters, but this is a quick primer for the self-employed who want to self-educate.